-Álvaro Fernández Garza.
-Board Member and Co-Chairman of the Board of Directors of Axtel since February 2016.
+Board Member and Co-Chairman of the Board of Axtel since February 2016 (5 years).

 CEO of ALFA, S.A.B. de C.V.
-Chairman of the Board of the Universidad de Monterrey (UDEM).
-Member of the Boards of Grupo Citibanamex, Cydsa, Grupo Aeroportuario del Pacífico and Vitro.
-Mr. Fernández Garza holds a degree in Economics from Notre Dame University and Master's degrees from ITESM and Georgetown University.
+(ALFA).
+Chairman of the Board of the Universidad de Monterrey (UDEM) and Co-Chairman of Nemak.
+Member of the Boards of ALFA, Alpek, Grupo Citibanamex, Cydsa, Grupo Aeroportuario del Pacífico and Vitro.
+Mr. Fernández Garza holds a degree in Economics from Notre Dame University and an MBA from ITESM and Georgetown University.